Businesses and Nonprofits Recognized for Collaboration and Community Impact

-WASHINGTON, D.C.—The U.S. Chamber of Commerce Foundation today named 24 business finalists for its 15th Annual Corporate Citizenship Awards.
+WASHINGTON, D.C. — September 17, 2013 — The U.S. Chamber of Commerce Foundation’s Business Civic Leadership Center (BCLC) today recognized 25 finalists for its 14th Annual Corporate Citizenship Awards.
 The awards program honors businesses for their significant positive impacts in communities around the world.

 Awards will be presented in eight categories:

 - Best Commitment to Education Program recognizes initiatives to improve educational outcomes for students.
-Finalists this year are Johnson & Johnson, Microsoft Corporation, and The PNC Financial Services Group, Inc.
+Finalists this year are 3M, Marriott International (The Ritz-Carlton Hotel Company, LLC), and Cisco Systems, Inc.

 - Best Disaster Response & Community Resilience Program recognizes companies for responding to disasters and creating more resilient communities.
-This year’s finalists are Citi Foundation, Cornerstone OnDemand, Inc., and Farmers Group.
+This year’s finalists are Allstate, IBM, and Xylem.

 - Best Environmental Stewardship Program recognizes accomplishments in addressing environmental issues.
-This year’s finalists are Apollo Education Group, Inc. (University of Phoenix), Siemens Foundation, and the UPS Foundation.
+This year’s finalists are Coca-Cola de Ecuador S.A., Hilton Worldwide, and Lockheed Martin.

-More information about the awards and finalists is available on the U.S. Chamber Foundation’s website.
+More information about the awards and finalists is available on BCLC’s website.

 The U.S. Chamber of Commerce Foundation (USCCF) is a 501(c)(3) nonprofit affiliate of the U.S. Chamber of Commerce dedicated to strengthening America’s long-term competitiveness by addressing developments that affect our nation, our economy, and the global business environment.